fseiffarth/RuleGNN/Readme.md

    ```bash
    conda env create -f environment.yml
    ```
+## Reproduce RuleGNN Experiments
+To reproduce the experiments of the paper, follow the steps below.
+All necessary code can be found in the [Reproduce_RuleGNN](Reproduce_RuleGNN) folder.

 3. Run the file [Reproduce_RuleGNN/main.py](Reproduce_RuleGNN/main.py) to reproduce the experiments of the paper.
 This will:
    - download the datasets
    - preprocess the datasets